An integral second fundamental theorem of invariant theory for partition algebras: Introduction

 \section{Introduction}

 The partition algebra $\Ptn_r(n)$ over the complex field $\C$ arose in work of Paul Martin \cites{Marbook,Martin:94} and (independently) Vaughan Jones \cite{Jones} as a generalisation of the Temperley--Lieb algebra for $n$-state $r$-site Potts models in statistical mechanics.
 Suppose that $\bV$ is an $n$-dimensional complex vector space.
-The algebra $\Ptn_r(n)$ arises as the (generic) centraliser of the Weyl group $W_n$ of $\GL(\bV)$ on tensor space $\bV^{\otimes r}$.
+The algebra $\Ptn_r(n)$ arises as the (generic) centraliser of the group of permutation matrices $W_n\leq \GL(\bV)$ acting

+on tensor space $\bV^{\otimes r}$.
 By the general theory of finite dimensional algebras it follows that the $(\C W_n, \Ptn_r(n))$-bimodule $\bV^{\otimes r}$ satisfies Schur--Weyl duality (see \cite{Halverson-Ram}), in the sense that the image of each representation coincides with the centraliser algebra of the the other action.

-The partition algebra has found surprising applications to Deligne's tensor categories (see \cite{Deligne,CO11,CW12,CO14}) and the study of the Kronecker coefficients (see \cite{BDO15}).
+The partition algebra has found surprising applications to Deligne's tensor categories (see \cites{Deligne,CO11,CW12,CO14}) and the study of the Kronecker coefficients (see \cite{BDO15}).
 Heuristically speaking, this is because the partition algebra controls stability phenomena arising in the representation theory of symmetric groups.

-More generally, let $\bV$ be a free $\Bbbk$-module of rank $n$ over an arbitrary unital ring $\Bbbk$.
+More generally, let $\bV$ be a free $\Bbbk$-module of rank $n$ over an arbitrary (unital) commutative ring $\Bbbk$.
 The partition algebra makes sense as an algebra over $\Bbbk$, and $\bV^{\otimes r}$ is a $(\Bbbk W_n, \Ptn_r(n))$-bimodule.
 In a companion paper \cite{BDM:SWD}, the authors have shown that Schur--Weyl duality holds over $\Bbbk$.
 Therefore, it is natural to expect that the partition algebra will continue to influence stability phenomena of symmetric groups over fields of positive characteristic.